 Co-founder & CEO

-An expert in conservation policy, forest carbon mapping, and machine learning, Dave leads Salo’s business and analytics operations.
+An expert in conservation policy, forest carbon mapping, and machine learning, Dave leads Salo Sciences business and analytics operations.
 After receiving his Ph.D. in Ecology and Evolutionary Biology from University of Michigan, he worked at the Carnegie Institution for Science’s Department of Global Ecology and The Nature Conservancy (TNC).

 Co-founder & CTO

-Chris leads Salo’s technical and visual design.
-He earned his Ph.D. in Biology at the Center for Conservation Biology at Stanford University.
-At Salo, he’s the resident expert in biodiversity mapping, plant physiology, and satellite image analysis.
+Chris leads Salo Sciences technical and visual design.
+He earned his Ph.D. in Biology at the Center for Conservation Biology at Stanford University, and at Salo Sciences he’s the resident expert in biodiversity mapping, plant ecophysiology, and satellite image analysis.